What are the shelter hours for adoptions?

 Does the League for Animal Welfare have a trial period?

 By signing our adoption agreement, you are agreeing to give your new pet a fair trial period.
 Some cats and dogs take longer to feel comfortable in your home, and we ask that you give them your patience.
-The League’s animal trainer is a great resource for you if you are struggling with a behavior or training issue.

 If we determine the pet is not a good match for your home, we will ask you to bring the pet back to our shelter.
 Keep in mind that it may take a few days for space to become available.
 We ask that you wait for us to make room so we can give these pets another chance to find an appropriate home.
 Please note that adoption fees are non-refundable.
 Based on the circumstances surrounding the return of a pet, the League will determine whether another animal may be adopted.